 By Lemma \ref{lem:spread} and Claim \ref{cl:bound-aj}, to show that $L \gg Q$ with a constant probability, it would suffice to show that there is some class $k^* \geq 1$ such that

-Note that only classes $k\geq 1$ are considered in Claim \ref{cl:bound-aj}, while $Q$ also has terms from class $0$, so we need the a final technical lemma to show that this contribution from class $0$ can be ignored. \begin{lemma} If $\Phi > H/2$, the contribution of class $0$ sets to $Q$ is at most $Q/2$. \end{lemma} \begin{proof} As $g_j \geq cn/\beta$ for a class $0$ set, and there at most $n$ such sets, the contribution of class $0$ to $Q$ is at most $4p(p+1) \beta^{p+2}/(cn)$.
+Note that only classes $k\geq 1$ are considered in Claim \ref{cl:bound-aj}, while $Q$ also has terms from class $0$, so we need a final technical lemma to show that this contribution from class $0$ can be ignored. \begin{lemma} If $\Phi > H/2$, the contribution of class $0$ coordinates to $Q$ is at most $Q/2$. \end{lemma} \begin{proof} As $g_j \geq cn/\beta$ for a class $0$ coordinate, and there are at most $n$ such coordinates, the contribution of class $0$ to $Q$ is at most $4p(p+1) \beta^{p+2}/(cn)$.
 So to prove the claim, it suffices to show that $Q> 8p(p+1) \beta^{p+2}/(cn)$.